hjacobs/kube-resource-report/README.rst

 The output will be HTML files plus multiple tab-separated files:

+``output/index.html``
+    Main HTML overview page, links to all other HTML pages.
 ``output/clusters.tsv``
     List of cluster summaries with number of nodes and overall costs.
 ``output/slack.tsv``